 What to do if you find an attached tick on your pet

-Clean the bite wound with a disinfectant.
-If you want to, apply a small amount of a triple antibiotic ointment.
+- Clean the bite wound with a disinfectant.
+If you want to, apply a small amount of triple antibiotic ointment.

 Do not use your fingers to remove or dispose of the tick.
 Do NOT squash the tick with your fingers.
 The contents of the tick can transmit disease.

 Once an embedded tick is removed, it is not uncommon for a welt and skin reaction to occur.
 It may take a week or more for healing to take place.

 Companion Animal Parasite Council